Volkswagen Polo review - Engines, performance and drive

 It does mean that the Polo works well in town, however.
 The good low speed ride paired to the direct, lightweight steering means that it shouldn’t be too terrible a place to be stuck in stop-start traffic.

-The 1.0-litre 79bhp option is sluggish, as suggested by its on-paper figures taking 15.4 seconds to hit 62mph from standstill, reaching a top speed of 106mph.
+The 1.0-litre 79bhp option is sluggish, as suggested by its on-paper figures - taking 15.5 seconds to hit 62mph from standstill, and reaching a top speed of 106mph.

 In almost every case, we’d recommend stumping up a bit more cash for one of the newer, more powerful 1.0-litre TSI units.
-In either 94bhp or 113bhp guise it delivers a dollop of refined performance, while the turbocharger means torque swells to 175Nm – there’s much more grunt to lean on and it’s easier to find when dropping down a gear to overtake.
+In either 94bhp or 109bhp guise it delivers a dollop of refined performance, while the turbocharger means torque swells to 175Nm and 200Nm respectively, so there’s much more grunt to lean on and it’s easier to find when dropping down a gear to overtake.

 It’s a peppy unit, but it’s impressively quiet at motorway speeds, too.
 The 94bhp TSI car does 0-62mph in 10.8 seconds and tops out at 116mph.
-The 113bhp, six-speed manual car ducks under ten seconds to record 0-62mph in 9.5 seconds, with top speed clocked at 124mph.
+The 109bhp, seven-speed auto model manages 10.4 seconds from 0-62mph, with a top speed of 122mph, while the GTI delivers an impressive 6.5-second sprint time.

 In this review